On geometrically transitive Hopf algebroids: Hopf algebroids: comodules algebras, principal bundles, and weak equivalences

-It is noteworthy to mention that the fibres of the presheaf associated to a left principal bundle are not necessarily principal bisets over the fibres groupoids, in the sense of Definition \ref{def:pbset} (but possibly the entry presheaf is locally so in the fpqc topology sense).
+\begin{remark} It is noteworthy to mention that the fibres of the presheaf associated to a left principal bundle are not necessarily principal bisets over the fibres groupoids, in the sense of Definition \ref{def:pbset} (but possibly the entry presheaf is locally so in the fpqc topology sense).
 To be precise, let $\pP$ denote as before the presheaf of sets associated to the algebra $P$.
 This is a presheaf of $(\hH,\kK)$-bisets, that is, using left and right actions of equation \eqref{Eq:action}, for any algebra $C$, we have that the fibre $\pP(C)$ is actually an $(\hH(C), \kK(C))$-biset as in Definition \ref{def:biset}.
 However, $\pP(C)$ is not necessarily a left principal biset.
 Nevertheless, it is easily seen that the associated presheaf of two-sided translation groupoids is represented by the two-sided translation Hopf algebroid $(P,\cH \lJoin P \rJoin \cK)$.

-On the other hand, notice that even if $(A,\cH)$ and $(B,\cK)$ are Hopf algebras, that is, Hopf algebroids with source equal the target, then the two-sided translation Hopf algebroid is not necessary a Hopf algebra.
-Thus, new Hopf algebroids can be constructed using bicomodules algebras over Hopf algebras.

-Lastly, as in \cite{Kaoutit/Kowalzig:14}, two weakly equivalent flat Hopf algebroids are shown to be connected by a principal bibundle, for which the diagram \eqref{Eq:triangle} becomes a diagram of weak equivalences, see \emph{op.~ cit.}\ for more characterizations of weak equivalences. \end{remark}
+Lastly, as in \cite{Kaoutit/Kowalzig:14}, two weakly equivalent flat Hopf algebroids are shown to be connected by a principal bibundle, for which the diagram \eqref{Eq:triangleI} becomes a diagram of weak equivalences, see \emph{op.~ cit.}\ for more characterizations of weak equivalences. \end{remark}